 Although very inexpensive, aspirin can also prevent heart attacks, strokes, and certain kinds of cancer.
 While not everybody should take aspirin, this effective drug is known to be under-used in people who would benefit from it.

-To this end, Altarum Institute and its Council on Aspirin for Health and Prevention urge federal, state and local health leaders to provide consumers and health care professionals with science-based information to improve the appropriate use of aspirin to promote good health.
+To this end, Altarum and its Council on Aspirin for Health and Prevention urge federal, state and local health leaders to provide consumers and health care professionals with science-based information to improve the appropriate use of aspirin to promote good health.